From BR Bullpen

 - Born May 27, 1965 in Bogalusa, LA USA

 Biographical Information

 Jacob Brumfield played seven seasons in the big leagues, accumulating over 1,500 at-bats.
 He didn't break into the majors until he was nearly 27 years old

 The Chicago Cubs drafted him in the 7th round of the 1983 amateur draft, and he hit .257.
-He did not play in 1984 and 1985, apparently due to injuries.
+He did not play in 1984 and 1985 while recovering from shoulder surgery.
 The Cubs cut him in 1985 and the Kansas City Royals signed him in August 1986, putting him on their Fort Myers affiliate.

 Jacob played in the Royals' organization from 1986 to 1991, moving his way up the chain.
 He did well in 1990, hitting .334 between two teams (Baseball City and Omaha).
 He won the Florida State League batting title (.336) and was a league all-star with the Baseball City Royals.
 He hit .267 for Omaha in 1991 and in October the Royals released him.